 While nutritional yeast is a valuable addition to many diets, there may be some side effects associated with using it as a dietary supplement.

-Here are 4 potential side effects and dangers of nutritional yeast.
+Here are four potential side effects of nutritional yeast.

 Though nutritional yeast is low in calories, it’s packed with fiber.

 A high-fiber diet can promote bowel regularity, but it’s important to increase your fiber consumption gradually (